Instance Relation Graph Guided Source-Free Domain Adaptive Object Detection: Proposed method

 \textbf{Contrastive Representation Learning (CRL).} SimCLR \cite{chen2020simple} is a commonly used CRL framework, which learns representations for an image by maximizing agreement between differently augmented views of the same sample via a contrastive loss.
 More formally, given an anchor image $x_i$, the SimCLR loss can be written as:

 where $N$ is the batch size, $r_i$ and $r_j$ are the features of two different augmentations of the same sample $x_i$, whereas $r_k$ represents the feature of $k^{th}$ batch sample $x_k$, where $k \neq i$.
 Also, $\operatorname{sim}(\cdot, \cdot)$ indicates a similarity function, e.g. cosine similarity.
 Note that, in general the CRL framework assumes that each image contains one category \cite{chen2020simple}.
 Moreover, it requires large batch sizes that could provide multiple positive/negative pairs for the training \cite{chen2020big}.
-However, in the object detection task, each image will have multiple instances and a large batch size or multiple views are computationally infeasible.
-Hence, existing CRL methods are more suited for the classification tasks.